luisalcab/ROLAC/README.md

 # ROLAC
-Multiplatform mobile app for managing the logistic aspect of a food bank social organization.
+React Native multiplatform mobile app for managing the logistic aspect of a food bank social organization.

 ## Developed  by:
 * Vicente Javier Viera Guízar